Kam Dev Rao

-Maharaja Kamdév Misir Urf Rao Dalpat Mishra (b.1438-1532) was a King and ruler who governed the regions of Pahargarh, Fatehabad, and Birpur during the late 15th and early 16th centuries.
-He is traditionally regarded as the progenitor of the Sakarwar clan, found among Bhumihars, Rajputs, and Kamsar Pathans in eastern Uttar Pradesh.
+Kam Dev Rao (1438-1532) ruled over the region of Fatehpur Sikri and then Fatuhabad near Fatehpur.

 He was a ruler of Pahargarh Estate, which mainly comprised what are now the cities of Morena, Gwalior, Jhansi, and Shivpuri.
-Kanpur.
-Maharaja Kam Dev was the son of Maharaja Jayraj Dev who was the ruler of the Vijaypur Sikri kingdom.
+Maharaja Kam Dev was the son of Maharaja Jayraj Dev Singh who was the ruler of the Vijaypur Sikri kingdom.
 (Fatehpur Sikri).
-Rao Dham Dev Misir and Rao Kamdev Misir was an ally of Rana Sanga into the Battle of Khanwa.
-Kam Dev's descendants went on to populate the areas around ghazipur while his brother Dham Dev Rao's descendants stayed in morena.

-He was a ruler of Pahargarh Estate, which mainly comprised what are now the cities of Morena, Gwalior, Jhansi, and Shivpuri.
-Maharaja Kam Dev was the son of Maharaja Jayraj Dev Misir who was the ruler of the Vijaypur Sikri kingdom.
-(Fatehpur Sikri).
+Dham Dev was an ally of Rana Sanga.
 Kam Dev's descendants went on to populate the areas around Ghazipur while his brother Dham Dev Rao's descendants stayed in Morena.

 Biography

 Early life

-Maharaja Kamdev Misir was born in 1438 CE at Vijaypur Sikri.
-His father, Maharaja Jayraj Dev Misir was the ruler of the Vijaypur Sikri kingdom.
-Kam Dev had two younger brothers: Dhamdeo Misir (also known as Rao Dham Dev) and Vikram Pratapdev Misir.
-His father allocated parts of the Pahadgarh estate to him.
+Kam Dev Rao was born in 1438 CE at Vijaypur Sikri.
+His father, Maharaja Jayraj Dev Singh was the ruler of the Vijaypur Sikri kingdom.
+Kam Dev had two younger brothers: Dham Dev Rao (also known as Rao Dham Dev) and Vikram Pratap Dev Singh.
+His father allocated parts of the Pahargarh estate to him.
+Kam Dev's coronation took place in 1462.
+He also served as the army chief of his father's military.
+The kingdom of Vijayapur Sikri was handed over to Maharaja Jayraj Dev. when Kamdev became old, Dhamdev Rao managed the affairs of Vijaypur Sikri.

-A view of Pahargarh Fort built by Rao Anupdev Misir, Great grand father of Maharaja Kamdev Misir Anno 1446.
+A view of Pahargarh Fort built by Rao Anup Dev Singh, Great grand father of Kam Dev Rao Anno 1446.

-After the death of, Maharaja Jayaraj dev Misir(1420-1504), in 1504.
-Kam Dev's brother Rao Dham Dev (1458-1540) was crowned as the king of Vijaypur Sikri.
-Vijaypur Sikri was a large kingdom consisting of Fatehpur Sikri (parts of Agra), Karauli, Dholpur, Etawah, Auraiya, parts of Kanpur,Unnao and Chitrakoot, Fatehpur, Morena, Bhind and Sheopur.
-While Rao Dhamdev ruled Vijaypur Sikri, Kam Dev governed the Pahadgarh estate.
+After the death of Maharaja Jayraj Dev Singh (1420-1504) in 1504, Kam Dev's brother Dham Dev Rao (1458-1540) was crowned as the king of Vijaypur Sikri.
+Vijaypur Sikri was a large kingdom consisting of Fatehpur Sikri (parts of Agra), Karauli, Dholpur, Etawah, Auraiya, parts of Kanpur, Unnao and Chitrakoot, Fatehpur, Morena, Bhind and Sheopur.
+While Dhamdev ruled Vijaypur Sikri, Kam Dev governed the Pahargarh Estate.
 The youngest brother, Vikram Pratap Dev, was responsible for handling the affairs of both brothers' territories.
 After their father's death, Kam Dev became the army chief of Dham Dev's army, during the times of Kam Dev and Dham Dev Rao they commissioned rebuilding of Shergarh Fort located at Dholpur.
-The Sabalgarh fort once served as the centre of administration during the rule of Sikarwar.
+The Sabalgarh fort once served as the centre of administration during the rule of Sikarwar Rajput.

-A view of Sabalgarh Fort which was under the administration of sikarwar, it was built by a Pratihar Rajput ruler named 'Sabal', although most of its present structure was built by a Raja Gopal Singh of Karauli State, when it was taken over by Marathas from Sikarwar's.
+A view of Sabalgarh Fort which was under the administration of Sikarwar Rajput, it was built by a gurjar ruler named 'Sabal', although most of its present structure was built by a Raja Gopal Singh of Karauli State, when it was taken over by Marathas from Sikarwar's.